ncm/nytm-spelling-bee/article.md

 Rust has some rough edges, but coding in it was kind of fun.
-As with C++, if a Rust program compiles at all, it generally works, more or less.
+As with C++, if a Rust program compiles at all, it generally works, more or less, but perhaps more.
 Rust's support for generics is improving, but is still well short of what a Rusty STL would need.
 The compiler was slow, but they're working hard on that, and I believe its speed will be unremarkable by this time next year.
 (I could forgive its slowness if it kept its opinions on redundant parentheses to itself.)
 Rust's iterator primitives string together nicely.

 It is a signal achievement to match C++ in low-level performance and brevity while surpassing it in safety, with reasonable prospects to match